SheaCardozo/starter-hugo-academic/content/post/avs/index.md

 ---
 title: "CVPR 2023: Five Hidden Challenges in Autonomous Driving where Data is Key"

-subtitle: Can we understand what's going in Large Language Models by dissecting small ones?
+subtitle: The 5 most crucial & hidden challenges to achieve autonomous driving.

 # Summary for listings and search engines
-summary: The 5 most crucial & hidden challenges to achieve autonomous driving
+summary: We break down the 5 most crucial & hidden challenges to achieve autonomous driving learned from our time at CVPR 2023.

 # Link this post with a project
 projects: []